Pheochromocytoma: Alternative tests

 Twenty-four hour urinary metanephrines are an acceptable alternative if the plasma test is unavailable.
 Other additional biomarkers can be helpful to aid in the diagnosis of pheochromocytoma as well, most notable is Chromogranin A. In comparison to the specificity of elevated catecholamines in the pheochromocytoma patient, chromogranin A is a non-specific polypeptide that is high in a variety of neuroendocrine tumors.
 However, a 2006 report from Italy found that over 90% of studied pheochromocytoma patients demonstrated elevated chromogranin A levels.
 If metanephrine values are equivocal, chromogranin A can be used as an adjunct marker to predict the presence of a tumor.

-Borderline elevated metanephrines present a diagnostic challenge to the physician - the first step is to repeat the labs, taking extra precautions to follow the gold standard diagnosis described above, including the conditions of collection, pharmaceutical interference, and any potential diet and lifestyle habits that could alter the results.
-If the offending medications cannot be discontinued or repeated labs remained the same, consider administering a clonidine suppression test.
+Borderline elevated metanephrines present a diagnostic challenge to the physician — the first step is to repeat the labs, taking extra precautions to follow the gold standard diagnosis described above, including the conditions of collection, pharmaceutical interference, and any potential diet and lifestyle habits that could alter the results.
+If the offending medications cannot be discontinued or repeated labs remain the same, consider administering a clonidine suppression test.
 In the 1970s, the drug clonidine hydrocloride swept the market as a novel agent for hypertension; however, the reported side-effects (nausea, vomiting, drowsiness, dryness of the eyes and mouth, constipation, and generalized weakness) limit compliance and have vastly diminished prescriptions.
-While the adverse side-effects with clonidine are inconvenient, the most dangerous aspect of clonidine is withdrawal rebound hypertension - that is, when the medicine is abruptly discontinued, blood pressure may rapidly return or surpass the original value.
+While the adverse side-effects with clonidine are inconvenient, the most dangerous aspect of clonidine is withdrawal rebound hypertension — that is, when the medicine is abruptly discontinued, blood pressure may rapidly return or surpass the original value.
 However, a one-time, weight-based dose can be utilized in limited settings to help determine disease status.
-After fasting overnight, patient's will present to their testing site for a baseline metanephrines blood draw and clonidine administration.
-They will remain supine for (3) hours and a repeat blood draw will be taken.
+After fasting overnight, patients will present to their testing site for a baseline metanephrines blood draw and clonidine administration.
+They will remain supine for (3) hours, and a repeat blood draw will be taken.
 A positive result (indicating a pheochromocytoma) will occur if the plasma metanephrine levels remain elevated after clonidine is given.
 If the results are the same or fall, the test is negative and the patient does not have a pheochromocytoma.
 It is important to note that if a patient does not have a pheochromocytoma, they may become extremely hypotensive following clonidine.
 Patients should not depend on themselves for transport following this test.

-Plasma methoxytyramine is a breakdown product of the catecholamine, dopamine.
+Plasma methoxytyramine is a breakdown product of the catecholamine dopamine.
 Paragangliomas of the head and neck commonly secrete dopamine, but are referred to as "biochemically silent" because they do not cause the characteristic symptoms associated with a pheochromocytoma.
 However, methoxytyramine can be utilized to detect the tumors of the head and neck.
-Further research indicates that the biomarker is also a useful indicator of metastatic disease - which is the only current biochemical evidence of metastases to date.
+Further research indicates that the biomarker is also a useful indicator of metastatic disease — which is the only current biochemical evidence of metastases to date.